TUM-DSE/TNIC-hw/README.md

 A simple demo should run that measures latency and throughput.
 A snapshot of the data in host memory is saved after each benchmark step in the file `hmem-*.txt`, where `*` depends on the mode (RDMA or local operation) and for RDMA if the machine is the server (Amy) or the initiator (Clara).

-You can find the code of this demo in `sw/examples/perf_rdma/main.cpp`.
+You can find the code in `sw/examples/perf_rdma/main.cpp`.
 To rebuild the software, run `make` in `sw/build` again.
 Sometimes, it may be necessary to repeat the steps starting from "Remove the current driver" to make a new software build work.